nodeontrain/nodeontrain.xyz/tuts/account_activation.md

 27 specs, 0 failures
 {% endhighlight %}

-With the test, we’re ready to refactor a little by moving some of the user manipulation out of the controller and into the model.
-In particular, we’ll make an `activate` method to update the user’s activation attributes and a `send_activation_email` to send the activation email.
+With the test, we're ready to refactor a little by moving some of the user manipulation out of the controller and into the model.
+In particular, we'll make an `activate` method to update the user's activation attributes and a `send_activation_email` to send the activation email.

 `app/models/user.js`